 These ships have an incredible amount of amenities on board.
 From cinemas to water slides to their very own Starbucks franchises, themed restaurants, libraries, go-karting tracks, theatres and so much more.
 Cruises on these ships tend to be 7-14 days although can be much longer.
 They visit typical holiday or tourist destinations with interesting things to see.
 You will be able to book excursions through the cruise line or take off on your own to explore the ports!

-You’ll find these cruise ships have a lot of restaurants, multiple pools, and a lot of cabins as well as a LOT of crew members making sure everything runs smoothly.
+You’ll find these cruise ships have a lot of restaurants (most cruises are all inclusive), multiple pools, and a lot of cabins as well as a LOT of crew members making sure everything runs smoothly.
 They have apps you can use to order food & drink, navigate the ship, book excursions, see what activities are taking place on board and more!

 Yacht holidays ooze luxury – these types of cruise are associated with rich and elite people, such as celebrities and royalty, many of whom own or charter their own yacht and use it regularly.
 You might see yachts docked in places such as Puerto Banus in Marbella or St. Tropez in France – yachts are docked at marinas, which are small docks which have dedicated equipment specifically for smaller boats.